jsi-ci/tap-suite/README.md

 from jmetal.operator.mutation import PolynomialMutation from jmetal.util.termination_criterion import StoppingByEvaluations

+# get the list of 12 problems from the suite, wrapped in a class that support optimization with jmetalpy library
+suite = get_tap_suite(interface="jmetalpy")
+problem = suite[3]

 # optimize selected problem with NSGA2 algorithm
 algorithm = NSGAII(
     problem=problem,
     population_size=100,